myhdl/myhdl/doc/source/manual/conversion.rst

   description of the design structure: Python's full power can be used for that purpose.
 Also, the design hierarchy can be arbitrarily deep.

-Generators are mapped to Verilog or VHDL code
+Generator are mapped to Verilog or VHDL constructs
-  The converter analyzes the code of each generator and maps it to a Verilog ``always`` blocks if possible, and to  an ``initial`` block otherwise.
-The converted Verilog design will be a flat "net list of blocks".
+  The converter analyzes the code of each generator and maps it to equivalent constructs in the target HDL.
+For Verilog, it will map generators to ``always`` blocks, continuous assignments or ``initial`` blocks.
+For VHDL, it will map them to ``process`` statements or concurrent signal assignments.

 The module interface is inferred from signal usage
   In MyHDL, the input or output direction of interface signals is not explicitly declared.
 The converter investigates signal usage in the design hierarchy to infer whether a signal is used as input, output, or as an internal signal.

-  Internal signals are given a hierarchical name in the Verilog or VHDL output.
+Function calls are mapped to Verilog or VHDL subprograms The converter analyzes function calls and function code.
+Each function is mapped to an appropriate subprograms in the target HDL:  a function or task in  Verilog, and a function  or procedure in VHDL.

-Function calls are mapped to a unique Verilog function or task call The converter analyzes function calls and function code to see if they should be mapped to Verilog functions or to tasks.
-Python functions are much more powerful than Verilog subprograms; for example, they are inherently generic, and they can be called with named association.
-To support this power in Verilog, a unique Verilog function or task is generated per Python function call.
+  In order to support the full power of Python functions, a unique subprogram is generated per Python function call.

 If-then-else structures may be mapped to case statements Python does not provide a case statement.
-However,  the converter recognizes if- then-else structures in which a variable is sequentially compared to items of an enumeration type, and maps such a structure to a Verilog case statement with the appropriate synthesis attributes.
+However,  the converter recognizes if-then-else structures in which a variable is sequentially compared to items of an enumeration type, and maps such a structure to a Verilog or VHDL case statement with the appropriate synthesis attributes.

 Choice of encoding schemes for enumeration types
   The :func:`enum` function in MyHDL returns an enumeration type.
 This function takes an additional parameter *encoding* that specifies the desired encoding in the implementation: binary, one hot, or one cold.
-The Verilog converter generates the appropriate code.
+The converter generates the appropriate code for the specified encoding.

 RAM memory
   Certain synthesis tools can map Verilog memories or VHDL arrays to RAM structures.
 To support